Level 3 BTEC Sports and Exercise Science

 Assessment

-Assessment methods vary, incorporating project work, essays, report writing, practical delivery, and presentations to ensure a well-rounded evaluation of your skills and knowledge.
+Assessment methods are varied, incorporating project work, essays, report writing, practical delivery, and presentations to ensure a well-rounded evaluation of your skills and knowledge.

 In order to study A-levels with us, all students need to obtain a strong GCSE grade profile, averaging 6 x Grade 6s.